FileBin/InnoShop/README.md

 # InnoShop

-## Demo project of web api interaction with angular front-end
+## Demo project of two web api interaction with angular front-end

 The solution contains projects:
+* InnoShop.Application - contains whole application logic such as commands, DTOs, queries, utils etc.
+* InnoShop.Domain - contains abstract services, abstract data models and busyness logic such as entities for database
 * InnoShop.Presentation - contains Angular Project with frontend part of project
+* InnoShop.UserManagerAPI - REST API authorization server
+* InnoShop.ProductManagerAPI - REST API product management server
+(requires auth token from UserManagerAPI)

 ## 1. Setup

-This project needs some security keys to be set up so I wrote simple bash script to generate all nececcary data for project
+This project needs some security keys to be set up so I wrote simple bash script to generate all necessary data for project

 NOTE: If you using windows use GitBash, WSL, or MinGW to execute this script